wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-scale-overview-split-and-merge.md

     // Publish
     smm.GetSchemaInfoCollection().Add(Configuration.ShardMapName, schemaInfo);

-The tables ‘region’ and ‘nation’ are defined as reference tables and will be copied with split/merge/move operations. ‘customer’ and ‘orders’ in turn are defined as sharded tables.
+The tables 'region' and 'nation' are defined as reference tables and will be copied with split/merge/move operations. 'customer' and 'orders' in turn are defined as sharded tables.
 C_CUSTKEY and O_CUSTKEY serve as the sharding key.

 **Referential Integrity**: The split-merge service analyzes dependencies between tables and uses foreign key-primary key relationships to stage the operations for moving reference tables and shardlets.
 In general, reference tables are copied first in dependency order, then shardlets are copied in order of their dependencies within each batch.
 This is necessary so that FK-PK constraints on the target shard are honored as the new data arrives.